Earth needs space

 Full Operating Capability to be tailored services for commercial, government, and military clients, including rapid-response and constellation deployment missions.
 Multiple launch pads to support simultaneous missions and various payload configurations.

-Cutting-Edge infrastructure
+Cutting-edge infrastructure

 AI&T facilities, telemetry site, tracking radar, and ground-based flight termination systems ensure mission safety and precision.